Software Development Productivity Monitoring Guidelines and TipsProjectCodeMeter enables actively monitoring the progress of software

 260% more productive.

-The second most important factor is team interactions and interdependency.
-Wisely splitting the project development tasks into small self-contained units, then splitting your team into small groups based on these tasks, will reduce the amount of interactions and interdependency, exponentially increasing team productivity.
+The second most important factors are team interactions and interdependency.
+Wisely splitting the project development tasks into small self-contained units, then splitting your team into small groups based on these tasks, will reduce the amount of interactions and interdependency, allow task parallelizing, exponentially increasing team productivity.

-early design stage, creating a simple as possible control flow, elegant
+early design stage, creating a simple as possible control flow, modular

-and intuitive code structure, and using clear and accurate
+and intuitive code structure, using clear and accurate

-function descriptions, can significantly reduce development time .
+function descriptions, and well defined goals, can significantly reduce development time .

 during personnel reassignment.